 General Operating and Project Support Grants are the vast majority of awards and tend to be in the $2,500 to $15,000 range.

-Due to the high volume of grant requests, the Petit Family Foundation gives local New England-based nonprofit programs priority in its funding determinations.
+Due to the high volume of grant requests, the Petit Family Foundation gives local New England based nonprofit programs priority in the Foundation's funding determinations.

 Please note, Signature Grants are not being made at this time.